ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.23 reworks the crate's internal documentation so that `cargo doc` generates documentation for both native and WASM functionality.
+(Previously, `cargo doc` only generated documentation for functionality available on the platform on which `cargo doc` was executed; since documentation is typically built on a native platform, this meant that documentation for WASM-specific functionality was usually omitted from the generated documentation.)

 Version 0.7.22 works around two problems in Pdfium's bitmap generation when retrieving processed renderings of individual `PdfPageImageObject` page objects.
 See the "Version history" section below for details.